mendix/charts/README.AnyChart.md

 ### Use building blocks
 [Building blocks](https://docs.mendix.com/refguide/building-block) can provide pre-configured widget.
 The modules contains various chart samples for a quick start.

-1. Download the [Any Chart building blocks](https://appstore.home.mendix.com/link/app/106459/Mendix/Any-Chart-Building-blocks-Module) module from the app store into your project
+1. Download the [Any Chart building blocks](https://appstore.home.mendix.com/link/app/106459/Mendix/Any-Chart-Building-blocks-Module) This link is broken.
+Where are the buildingblocks?
+Can you correct this? module from the app store into your project
 1. Create a Chart entity
 1. Create a page with a data view and use the Chart entity above as the data source entity
 1. Add the required building block into the data view
 1. Run the project to preview the chart

 ### Start from scratch
+1. Create a Chart entity, no need for any attribute.
+1. Create a page with a data view and use the Chart entity above as the data source entity.
 1. Select one of the chart samples from the [Any Chart cheat sheet](/AnyChartCheatSheet.md).
 For example the line chart:
 `[ { "x": [ 1, 2 ], "y": [ 1, 2 ], "type": "scatter" } ]`
 1. In the modeler, copy the data into the widget tab `Data`, field `Static`